-Raindrops and Rhymes: Exploring the Language of Rain in Nature and Art
+Raindrops and Rhymes: Exploring the Language of Rain

 In the world of nature and expression, rain is both a meteorological phenomenon and a muse for writers, artists and filmmakers.
 Rain showers are common occurrences in the UK, so it’s no surprise that the rain has seeped into both our linguistic expressions and our art.
 Join us on a linguistic journey as we explore the nuanced relationship between the English language and the beauty and power of rain.